-Our flight landed early that morning and we spent most of the day at the beach, grabbed a quick drink with a few cousins, I had a quick meeting about the construction project, before I showed Davide my favorite Ramen spot.
-By then it was dark and we were finally heading to my cousin Tot’s place on the North Shore after catching a beautiful sunset.
+Our flight landed early that morning and we spent most of the day at the beach in Kealia, grabbed a quick drink with a few cousins, I had a quick meeting about the construction project, before I showed Davide my favorite Ramen spot.
+By then it was dark and we were finally heading to my cousin Tot’s place on the North Shore after catching a beautiful sunset at a resort on the North Shore.

 I love driving in Kauai… it’s just so blissful.
 My shoulders were lightly sun burned, the windows were down, music blasting, and I was doing my best to explain to Davide how amazing my cousin Tots and her husband are.
 As each mile passed… it just felt like I was coming home.